translatettip/TTIP/fr/doc11.md

 importing Party may request shall be carried out in accordance with Article [ ] {Audit and verification} and within 25 working days of receipt of the request for verification.
 The Parties shall endeavor to avoid unnecessary disruption to trade.

 5. Where a Party considers that a specific region has a special status with respect to a specific disease other than those in {Annex II} and which fulfills the criteria laid down in the OIE Terrestrial Code Chapter 1.2, it may request recognition of this status.
 The importing Party may also request additional guarantees in respect to imports of live animals and animal products appropriate to the agreed status.
 The guarantees for specific diseases are specified in {Annex IV}.]

 [US: 4.
-Each Party, in determining the pest or disease status respect to a particular demarcation 7
+Each Party, in determining the pest or disease status respect to a particular demarcation located in the other Party, shall take into account the following where applicable:
-RESTREINT EU/EU RESTRICTED
-located in the other Party, shall take into account the following where applicable:
-(a) decisions of the WTO SPS Committee;
+  1. decisions of the WTO SPS Committee;
-(b) the work of the relevant international organizations; and (c) knowledge acquired through experience with the exporting Party's relevant sanitary or phytosanitary authorities.
+  2. the work of the relevant international organizations; and
+  3.  knowledge acquired through experience with the exporting Party's relevant sanitary or phytosanitary authorities.

 5. Each Party shall follow the procedures set forth in Annex X-B with respect to a request from the other Party to determine that a particular demarcation is free of a particular pest or disease.]

+*[US: Note: Annex X-B will be tabled at a later date.]*

 [EU: Plants and plant products

 7. Without prejudice to Article X.18 {Emergency measures} each Party shall recognize the phytosanitary status of the exporting Party as determined by the exporting Party in accordance with the following provisions:
-(a) The Parties recognize the concepts of Pest Free Areas, Pest Free Places of Production and Pest Free Production Sites, as well as areas of low pest prevalence as specified in relevant FAO/IPPC International Standards for Phytosanitary Measures (ISPM), and of Protocol Zones according to Council Directive 2000/29/EC, which they agree to apply in their trade.
+  1. The Parties recognize the concepts of Pest Free Areas, Pest Free Places of Production and Pest Free Production Sites, as well as areas of low pest prevalence as specified in relevant FAO/IPPC International Standards for Phytosanitary Measures (ISPM), and of Protocol Zones according to Council Directive 2000/29/EC, which they agree to apply in their trade.
-(b) When establishing or maintaining phytosanitary measures, the importing Party shall take into account pest free areas, pest free places of production, pest free production sites, areas of low pest prevalence, as well as protected zones established by the exporting Party.
+  2. When establishing or maintaining phytosanitary measures, the importing Party shall take into account pest free areas, pest free places of production, pest free production sites, areas of low pest prevalence, as well as protected zones established by the exporting Party.
-(c) The exporting Party shall identify Pest Free Areas, Pest Free Places of Production, Pest Free Production Sites, Protected Zones or areas of low pest prevalence to the other Party and, upon request, provide a full explanation and supporting data as provided for in the relevant ISPMs or otherwise deemed appropriate.
+  3. The exporting Party shall identify Pest Free Areas, Pest Free Places of Production, Pest Free Production Sites, Protected Zones or areas of low pest prevalence to the other Party and, upon request, provide a full explanation and supporting data as provided for in the relevant ISPMs or otherwise deemed appropriate.
 Unless the importing Party raises an objection and requests consultations within 90 days, the regionalization decision so notified shall be understood as accepted.
-(d) Consultations referred to in subparagraph (c) shall take place in accordance with Article 15 {Technical consultations}.
+  4. Consultations referred to in subparagraph (c) shall take place in accordance with Article 15 {Technical consultations}.
 The importing Party shall assess additional information requested within 90 days after receipt.
 Any verification the importing Party may request shall be carried out in accordance with {Article [ ] Audit and verification} and within 12 months following receipt of the request for verification, taking into account the biology of the pest and the crop concerned.]

-8
-[US: Note: Annex X-B will be tabled at a later date.]
-RESTREINT EU/EU RESTRICTED
-Article X.7: Transparency [US: of Sanitary and Phytosanitary Regulations] [EU: Notification:
+### Article X.7: Transparency [US: of Sanitary and Phytosanitary Regulations]

+[EU: Notification:

 1. Each Party shall notify the other Party without undue delay of:
-(a) significant changes in pest/disease status, such as the presence and evolution of diseases in {Annex II Process of Recognition of Regional Conditions};
+  1. significant changes in pest/disease status, such as the presence and evolution of diseases in {Annex II Process of Recognition of Regional Conditions};
-(b) changes in their respective sanitary or phytosanitary measures;
+  2. changes in their respective sanitary or phytosanitary measures;
-(c) findings of epidemiological importance with respect to animal diseases which are not in Annex II, or which are new diseases;
+  3. findings of epidemiological importance with respect to animal diseases which are not in Annex II, or which are new diseases;
-(d) significant food safety issues relating to products traded between the Parties; and (any significant changes to the structure and organization of their competent authorities.
+  4. significant food safety issues relating to products traded between the Parties; and (any significant changes to the structure and organization of their competent authorities.

-Information exchange:
+**Information exchange:**
 2. The Parties will endeavor to exchange information on other relevant issues including:
-(a) on request, the results of a Party's official controls and a report concerning the results of the controls carried out;
+  1. on request, the results of a Party's official controls and a report concerning the results of the controls carried out;
-(b) the results of import checks provided for in Article 13 {Import Checks and Fees} in case of rejected or non-compliant consignments of products;
+  2. the results of import checks provided for in Article 13 {Import Checks and Fees} in case of rejected or non-compliant consignments of products;
-(c) on request, risk analyses and scientific opinions relevant to this Chapter and produced under responsibility of a Party.
+  3. on request, risk analyses and scientific opinions relevant to this Chapter and produced under responsibility of a Party.

 3. Unless otherwise decided by the Committee referred to in Article 18 {Joint Management Committee}, when the information referred to in paragraph 1 or 2 has been made available via notification to the WTO or another relevant international standard-setting body in accordance with the relevant rules, the requirements in paragraph 1 and 2 as they apply to that information are fulfilled.]

 [US: 1.
 During the time period described in paragraph 2, when a regulatory authority of a Party is developing an SPS regulation, it shall, under normal circumstances,4 make publicly available on the
 Internet:
-(a) the text of the regulation it is developing;
+  1. the text of the regulation it is developing;
-(b) any risk assessment, as well as the scientific evidence and technical information and any other analyses and information the regulatory authority relied upon in support of the regulation and an explanation of how such evidence, information and analyses support the 4 [US: Note: Specific exceptional circumstances to be discussed] 9
+  2. any risk assessment, as well as the scientific evidence and technical information and any other analyses and information the regulatory authority relied upon in support of the regulation and an explanation of how such evidence, information and analyses support the regulation;
-RESTREINT EU/EU RESTRICTED
-regulation;
-(c) an explanation of how the regulation, including its objectives, achieves those objectives, the rationale for the material features of the regulation, and any major alternatives being considered; and
+  3. an explanation of how the regulation, including its objectives, achieves those objectives, the rationale for the material features of the regulation, and any major alternatives being considered; and
-(d) the name and contact information of an official who may be contacted for questions regarding the regulation.
+  4. the name and contact information of an official who may be contacted for questions regarding the regulation.
 2. Each Party shall make publicly available the information described in paragraph 1:
-(a) after the relevant authority of the Party has developed a text for the regulation that contains sufficient detail so as to allow persons to evaluate how the regulation, if adopted, would affect their interests; and
+  1. after the relevant authority of the Party has developed a text for the regulation that contains sufficient detail so as to allow persons to evaluate how the regulation, if adopted, would affect their interests; and
-(b) before the relevant authority of the Party that is developing the measure issues or submits any final administrative decision with respect to the regulation so that this authority may take into account timely received comments and, as appropriate, revise the regulation.
+  2. before the relevant authority of the Party that is developing the measure issues or submits any final administrative decision with respect to the regulation so that this authority may take into account timely received comments and, as appropriate, revise the regulation.

 3. Where a regulatory authority of a Party is developing an SPS regulation and makes publicly available the information described in paragraph 1, the Party shall ensure that any person, regardless of domicile, has an opportunity, on no less favorable terms than any person of the Party, to submit